Omagor6/Lernwerkstatt/Readme.md

   These are functiontalities have not been implemented yet.
 With FastApi this can be added.
   Authentication can be done similarly to [this](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/).
   Authorization on the other hand can be done within the API by querying the person id and retrieving their permissions, [this](https://fastapi.tiangolo.com/advanced/security/http-basic-auth/) can be an interesting resource for this purpose.

+  ## API
+  A documentation of the implemented and mocked endpoints is provided.
+See file openapi.yaml.